 What are Consent Orders for children’s matters?

-Consent Orders are a formal, legally binding agreement.
+Consent Orders are a legally binding agreement.
 After a mediation where the parents have agreed on all the matters concerning the child, the parents are able to file the Draft Consent Orders with the Family Court to have it approved.
 This is done by simply submitting the Draft Consent Orders and an Application for Consent Orders to the Family Court for its consideration.
-The parents can either engage solicitors to prepare this on their behalf, usually at a cost of approximately $3,000, or we can assist you in doing this through our mediation process, which is a huge cost-saving.
+After mediation, the parents can engage solicitors to prepare this on their behalf.

 If the Family Court is satisfied that the child’s best interests are met by the Draft Consent Orders, then Family Court will make orders, making the Draft Consent Orders into Consent Orders, which are legally binding.
 If either party contravenes (or breaches) the Consent Orders, then consequences may apply.